By Sulaiman Osman

 At a first glance, the image seemed of no artistic value, fiddly, and repulsive.
 I hesitated at the idea that anyone would pay attention to a small rubbish bin.

-Only later on, I recognized that the emotional expressions written on the plastic were just scribbles of teenagers expressing their love and reflect their emotions
+Only later on, I recognised that the emotional expressions written on the plastic were just scribbles of teenagers expressing their love and reflect their emotions

 As I was browsed my photography archive, my memories drew me back to the times I had been living in Damascus and its alleys.
 I wondered whether the bin is still in the same place or was it burned